 AA Member transport survey results

 The AA conducts regular surveys with large groups of our 1.1 million Personal Members to gather their views on transport.
-Sharing real experiences and opinions from across New Zealand plays a vital role in shaping traffic policy.
+Sharing real experiences and opinions from across New Zealand plays a vital role in shaping transport policy.

 Latest survey results